JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.html.md

-::: {#tbl-shape-tb-html .cell}
+::: {#tbl-shape-tb .cell tbl-cap='Overview of shape-generation functions, including their required parameters and a brief description of each geometric structure produced.
+The generators cover branching patterns, spheres, spirals, pyramids, Gaussian clouds, and other nonlinear shapes.'}
 ::: {.cell-output-display}

-Table: Overview of shape-generation functions, including their required parameters and a brief description of each geometric structure produced.
-The generators cover branching patterns, spheres, spirals, pyramids, Gaussian clouds, and other nonlinear shapes.

 |Function                            |Arguments                     |Explanation                                             |
 |:-----------------------------------|:-----------------------------|:-------------------------------------------------------|